 Skip to main content

-Located around 40 km south of Chau Doc and 65 km from Ha Tien, the Ba Chuc Memorial is a poignant historical site that offers travellers a sobering glimpse into one of the Mekong Delta’s darkest chapters.
+Ba Chuc village 40 km south of Chau Doc and 65 km from Ha Tien, the Ba Chuc Memorial is a poignant historical site that offers travellers a sobering glimpse into one of the Mekong Delta’s darkest chapters.
 Set amid the peaceful countryside, the memorial stands as a lasting tribute to the victims of the Khmer Rouge massacre that took place between 18 and 30 April 1978, when 3,157 local residents lost their lives and only two survived.
 The memorial complex consists of two main areas.
 The first is an ossuary containing the skulls and bones of more than 1,100 victims, serving as a powerful reminder of the human tragedy that unfolded here.
 Nearby, the memorial hall presents photographs, personal accounts, and historical exhibits that help visitors understand the scale and impact of the atrocity.
 While deeply moving, Ba Chuc Memorial is an important cultural and historical stop for those exploring the Mekong Delta.
 Many cyclists and overland travellers include it in their journey between Chau Doc and Ha Tien, finding it a meaningful place to pause, reflect, and gain a deeper appreciation of the region’s resilience, history, and enduring pursuit of peace.
+Vietnam Cycling Tours

 Subscribe to Ba Chuc Village